SiteGround Review 2026: Is It Worth the Price of Renewal?

 Learn more View plan View plan View plan

-But those prices, man.
-You can get pretty much the same features and performance for half the price, or less on some hosts.
+But with SiteGround's pricing, you can get pretty much the same features and performance for half the price, or less on some hosts.
 SiteGround is banking on its ease of use and reputation for reliability to justify the cost — and it is easy to use.
-But you’ll get a better deal almost anywhere else.
+But you'll get a better deal almost anywhere else.

 And unless you really need Git and faster PHP performance, I'd stick to the StartUp plan.

-Verdict: 5/5.
+Verdict: 4.5/5.
 All SiteGround plans include a free domain, free SSL, free email, and free CDN.
-You’ll also have access to WordPress migration assistance, a website builder, daily backups, and SEO features across plans.
-There’s a lot of value in those specs, despite the steep renewal fees.
+You'll also have access to WordPress migration assistance, a website builder, and SEO features across plans.
+Plus, SiteGround keeps backups for 30 days, compared to the standard 7 days.
+There's a lot of value in those specs, despite the steep renewal fees.

 SiteGround features

-All in all, SiteGround comes with a pretty solid feature set for the beginner and the advanced user alike:
+All in all, SiteGround comes with a well-rounded feature set for the beginner and the advanced user alike:

 • A variety of web hosting options, including WordPress hosting